STAMP-project/dspot/README.md

 ## Contributing

-DSpot is licensed un LGPLv3.
-Pull request as are welcome.
+DSpot is licensed under LGPLv3.
+Contributors and pull requests are welcome.

 ## Usage